-Commemorates the 'Lahore Resolution' of 1940, also known as the 'Pakistan Resolution' that eventually led to the creation of Pakistan.
+Pakistan Day commemorates the 'Lahore Resolution' of 1940, also known as the 'Pakistan Resolution' that eventually led to the creation of Pakistan.

-The day is being observed as a public holiday in all federal and provincial government offices, banks and private sectors.
+The day is observed as a public holiday in all federal and provincial government offices, banks and private sectors.

 On 23 March 1940, the Lahore resolution was passed which rejected the concept of a United India and proposed the creation of an independent state for Muslims, even though it did not actually mention Pakistan at all.

 The resolution, which had been drafted by the Muslim League, paved the way for the creation of Pakistan on 14 August 1947, when Pakistan became the world's first Islamic republic.
 14 August is celebrated as a holiday - Independence Day.

 To mark the resolution, the Minar-e-Pakistan (pictured above) was constructed during the 1960s on the site in Iqbal Park where the All-India Muslim League passed the Lahore Resolution

 The holiday is celebrated with early morning military and civilian parades in Islamabad with gun salutes in Islamabad and provincial capitals.